 I feel like an incomplete, scattered, unhealthy version of myself if I don’t get this space to breathe.

-Social media is an important part of my work, and likely part of yours, and I think a real gift if we use it wisely.
+Social media is an important part of my work and I think a real gift if we use it wisely.
 A complete distraction and energy drain if we do not.
-And I wonder if, for the sensitive soul, navigating the always connected, pulsating online world is even more of a challenge than for most.
+For the sensitive soul, navigating the always-connected, noisy online world is even more of a challenge than for most.

 Too much online interaction might mean opting out of building local relationships and community.
 It might mean never really living life because we are always watching what other people are up to.
 It could mean never doing the hard work of formulating our own thoughts and opinions because we are too busy scrolling through comment sections.